Paisios of Mount Athos: Attributed prophecies

-A number of geopolitical prophecies have been credited to Elder Paisios.
-These include the prediction that a war between Turkey that will lead to the formation of the Greater Greece, and the liberation of other lands including Albania, the rest of Macedonia, and Byzantium (Constantinople), and the conversion of a part of the Turks from Islam to Orthodox Christianity.
+A number of geopolitical prophecies have been attributed to Paisios by Hieromonk Makarios of Mount Athos.
+These include a Turkish invasion of Greece that will lead to the formation of a Greater Greece, and the liberation of other lands including Northern Epirus, the rest of Macedonia, Bithynia, Pontus, Ionia and Constantinople, the return of the descendants of Greek refugees to their places of ancestry and the conversion of a part of the Turks from Islam to Orthodox Christianity.
 "The Turks shall be destroyed.
 They will be eradicated."

-Hieromonk Makarios of Mount Athos collected some of St. Paisios' prophecies and published them in 1990 when the saint was still alive: "Words of Wisdom and Grace of the Elder Paisios the Hagioreite, I" (Greek).
+Hieromonk Makarios of Mount Athos claims to have recorded many of Paisios' prophecies and published them in 1990 when Paisios was still alive under the title "Words of Wisdom and Grace of the Elder Paisios the Hagiorite".